signalogic/SigSRF_SDK/pktlib_readme.md

      unsigned int        ip_hdr_checksum;         /* IP header checksum */
      unsigned int        seg_length;              /* TCP segment length */
      int                 pyld_ofs;                /* TCP or UDP payload offset from start of packet to payload data */ int                 pyld_len;                /* TCP or UDP payload size, excluding UDP header.
-To include the UDP header add the DS_PKT_INFO_PKTINFO_PYLDLEN_INCLUDE_UDP_HDR flag to uFlags */ int                 pyld_len_all_fragments;  /* for a packet with MF flag set and no fragment offset, this is the total size of all fragments, not including UDP header */ unsigned int        udp_checksum;            /* UDP checksum */
+To include the UDP header add DS_PKT_INFO_PKTINFO_PYLDLEN_INCLUDE_UDP_HDR to uFlags */ int                 pyld_len_all_fragments;  /* for a packet with MF flag set and no fragment offset, this is the total size of all fragments, not including UDP header */ unsigned int        udp_checksum;            /* UDP checksum */

   /* RTP items filled for UDP packets.
 If not a valid RTP packet then RTP items may be undefined.
-The DS_PKT_INFO_PKTINFO_EXCLUDE_RTP flag can be combined with the DS_PKT_INFO_PKTINFO flag to specify that RTP items should not be processed */
+DS_PKT_INFO_PKTINFO_EXCLUDE_RTP can be combined with DS_PKT_INFO_PKTINFO to specify that RTP items should not be processed */

      int                 rtp_hdr_ofs;             /* offset from start of packet to RTP header */ int                 rtp_hdr_len;